Draft.dev

 Do I need a technical SEO specialist or can a developer handle it?

 While developers can implement technical SEO fixes, they typically lack the strategic SEO knowledge to identify what needs fixing.
 Technical SEO specialists understand search engine behavior and can prioritize issues by impact.
-Many companies benefit from having specialists who bridge the gap between SEO strategy and development execution.
+Many companies benefit from having specialists who bridge the gap between SEO strategy and development execution, especially as AI search requirements have made optimization more complex in 2026.

 When should a company hire a technical SEO specialist?

 Consider hiring when your site has indexation problems, slow page speeds affecting rankings, complex architecture with thousands of pages, recent traffic drops without content changes, or when launching a site migration or redesign.
+In 2026, also consider hiring if your content isn't appearing in AI Overviews despite strong traditional rankings, as AI-generated answers now appear in 49% of searches.
 Early-stage companies may use freelancers until scale justifies a full-time hire.

 About the Author